PX-Xu/PX-Xu.github.io/_pages/about.md

 ---

 # Current
-**I am looking for a Ph.D. position in Computer Vision and Deep Learning starting in 25 fall.**
+**I am looking for a RA position in Computer Vision and Deep Learning starting in 25 fall.**

 # Short Bio